|Best Overall||Pelican Protector 1700 Series Rifle Cases||SEE IT||

 The Gun Boot is sold together with the Auto Latch mount.
 The latch attaches to an ATV rack extender with U-bolts.
 The case slides into the mount which holds it securely on the trail, but can be released with a press of a latch so you can use the case separately, and it has a molded-in carry handle for that purpose.
 The Auto Latch mount also accommodates a number of different Kolpin products in the Stronghold series so you can use it with the Gun Boot during hunting season, then take the Gun Boot off and replace it with the Stronghold ice auger boot or ice rod case for the winter.

-Best Soft Rifle Case: Browning Flex
+Best Soft: Browning Flex

-The Flex case is well padded to protect your rifle when a hard case isn’t practical, and it offers accessory pockets, too.
+Why It Made The Cut: The Flex case is well padded to protect your rifle when a hard case isn’t practical, and it offers accessory pockets, too.

 - Capacity: Holds rifles up to 50”